overlay-market/OIPs/notes/note-2.md

 Addressing the first question relates to using a [sliding window TWAP oracle](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleSlidingWindowOracle.sol) and the cost to attack the feed itself when using a `periodSize << windowSize`.

 For context, if we fix the price on Overlay to each fetch from the oracle, we encounter issues with [data freshness](https://uniswap.org/docs/v2/smart-contract-integration/building-an-oracle/) for a fixed window oracle implementation, since we'd be fetching new scalar values every 1-8 hours.
-From a UX perspective as well, this is horrific since I need to wait the length of the `windowSize` for my trade to settle, which no one will do for a 1-8 hour window.
+From a UX perspective as well, this is horrific since I need to wait the length of the `windowSize` for my position to settle, which no one will do for a 1-8 hour window.

 The alternative would be to use a sliding window TWAP oracle for each of our price feeds.
 Summary of how it works: every \\( \gamma \\) blocks (`periodSize`), we fetch and store a new [cumulative price value](https://uniswap.org/docs/v2/core-concepts/oracles/) from the Uni/SushiSwap feed.
 Assume we average our TWAP over \\( \Delta \\) blocks (`windowSize`) and \\( \gamma \ll \Delta \\) (e.g. \\( \gamma = 10 \mathrm{m}, \Delta = 1 \mathrm{h} \\) in block time).